Is There a Weight Limit or BMI for Mommy Makeover?

 The physical changes that come with pregnancy are significant.
 Many women in their 30s and 40s need a breast lift after having their baby.
 This is because the breasts expand with milk during pregnancy and then go back down in size afterward.
 It’s common for some women to go up and down two or three breast sizes during and after pregnancy.
 Breast augmentation is right for other women.

 The breast skin must stretch to accommodate the milk, so the woman may be left with flat, sagging breasts that affect her self-confidence and appearance.
-Some women also may be left with smaller breasts after they finish breastfeeding, so breast augmentation may be helpful.
+Some women also may be left with smaller breasts after they finish breastfeeding, so breast surgery such as augmentation may be helpful.

 If the patient’s nipples point south, that indicates they need a breast lift.
 But if the nipples are in a normal position, you may only need breast augmentation.
 Talk to your surgeon about saline or silicone implants.
 Breast reduction surgery, while possible, isn’t as common in a mommy makeover.